HBVaegter/Henrik_Bjarke_Vaegter/content/publication/seventy/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Andersen TE
+- Hansen M
+- Ravn SL
 - admin
-- Peter Thinggaard
-- Casper Høi Madsen
-- Monika Hasenbring
-- Jonas Bloch Thorlund

 # Author notes (optional)
 # author_notes: